coreos/docs/os/customizing-docker.md

-# Customizing Docker
+# Customizing docker

 The Docker systemd unit can be customized by overriding the unit that ships with the default CoreOS settings.
 Common use-cases for doing this are covered below.

-## Enable the Remote API on a New Socket
+## Enable the remote API on a new socket

 Create a file called `/etc/systemd/system/docker-tcp.socket` to make Docker available on a TCP socket on port 2375.